 System Query Option $apply

-Aggregation behavior is triggered using the query option $apply.
+Aggregation behavior on a collection of instances is triggered using the query option $apply.
 It takes a sequence of set transformations, separated by forward slashes to express that they are consecutively applied, i.e. the result of each transformation is the input to the next transformation.
 This is consistent with the use of service-defined bindable and composable functions in path segments.

 Unless otherwise noted, each set transformation: